rotationsymmetry/rotationsymmetry.github.io/_posts/2015-06-01-dynammic-programming.md

 comments: true
 categories: Scala
 ---
 [Dynamic programing](https://en.wikipedia.org/wiki/Dynamic_programming) is a powerful technique to solve a wide variety of problems, ranging from evaluating [fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) to finding the [shortest path](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) between two nodes.
-The mathematical representation of dynamic programing makes it particularly interesting to implement it in a functional programing language like Scala.
+Functional properties of Scala, such as referential transparency and immutable data structure, are invaluable tools for clean and efficient implementation of dynamic programming.

 <!-- more -->